hannushchenkos/CW_tasks/script/tasks.md

 31. Sort string by number in the word
 32. Remove the smallest value in deep copied array
 33. Check if the string has the same amount of 'x' 'o'"
+34. Check if the triangle can be built

 //===============================//